KIPAC/Physics89L/docs/setup.md

 ## Downloading the notebooks and data

-### Option 1: using github desktop app (easiest)
+### Option 1: Using the Github Desktop application (easiest)

-The github desktop app is both a nice tool to interface with git, and a way to use git without needing to use a terminal.
-Here is what you will need to do to use the github desktop app.
+The Github Desktop application is both a nice tool to interface with git, and a way to use git without needing to use a terminal.
+Here is what you will need to do to use Github Desktop.

 1. Install the github desktop app from here: [https://desktop.github.com/](https://desktop.github.com/)
 2. Once you have installed it, click on the "Current Repository" box in the upper left corner.
 This gives you a text box and a pull-down menu.